Tetris-Developers/TetraMatic/protocol-spec/0000-overview.md

 [GAME LOOP]

-    [BOT]: suggestion ...        # (Not required) provide a continuous suggestion for infinite analysis.
+    [BOT]: suggestion ...        # (Not required) provide a continuous suggestion for infinite analysis (ex iterative deepening).

     [SERVER]: play               # Allows the bot to play a move.
     [BOT]: bestmove ...          # Bot plays a move

-    [SERVER]: newpiece ... position ... # Gives new info to the player
+    [SERVER]: start position ... # Gives new info to the player

 [ROUND ENDS]